 What to do if Google couldn't verify this account belongs to you?

 If you are seeing the message: “Google couldn't verify this account belongs to you” this is because the account recovery information that you have provided in order to prove account ownership is insufficient according to Google.
 To make sure that you are giving as much possible information as possible follow these steps:

 Answer as many of the recovery questions as possible.
 Do your best to fill them all in and not skip them.
 It is best to guess if you are not sure than to leave one blank.

 Log in to your account from a device or location that you have already logged into your account from.
 If you are on holiday, or at a different address, then it is best to wait until you are home to try and reconnect.
 Similarly, use the same web browser.
 For example, if you usually use Google Chrome, don’t try to log in with Internet Explorer.

 When entering any passwords and security questions, make sure there are no typos, including uppercase and lowercase, because these are all important.

-- Gmail account recovery forum - Forum - Gmail
+- Gmail account has been disabled [solved] > Forum - Gmail